DavidCradock/X/README.md

 - Use texture atlas
 - Add more frame buffer usage to speed up everything
 - Add screen resize handling code (For fullscreen and window resize)
-- The current method of checking button presses is aweful, too many if statements
+- The current method of checking button presses is aweful, too many if statements.
+Research observer pattern, or signal and slots or delegates.
-- Use messaging for various widgets to send messages for events such as "clicked".
 - Add alignment (left, right, centreX, top, centreY, bottom)
 - UI: Add a scrollable sub container which has a scroll bar if the contents added do not fit.
 - UI: Implement Button